bazo/feature-toggler/README.md

 Custom features backend:

-You can also a custom backend for storing features and their conditions, for example a database
+You can also add custom backend for storing features and their conditions, for example a database

 The backend needs to implement **IFeaturesBackend** interface which has one method: **getConfig()**